Import & Export

 - All custom fields from the selected template are available

-- Automatic type conversion based on field type (text, number, date, checkbox, etc.)
+- Type conversion happens automatically based on the field type (text, number, date, checkbox, select, etc.)

 Special Handling:

-- Folders: Auto-create folder hierarchy based on folder split mode
+- Folders: Auto-create folder hierarchy based on the folder split mode (see below)

-- Tags: Comma-separated values are split into individual tags
+- Tags: Comma-separated values are split into individual tags; existing tags are reused, new ones are created

-- Auto-matching: Column names are automatically matched to similar field names
+- Auto-matching: Column names are automatically matched to similar field names; you can override any auto-match

 CSV Export